 Amies transport medium is used for collection, transport and preservation of microbiological specimens especially throat, vaginal, and wound swab samples.
 It is routinely used for the transport of specimens from collection centres (or health centres) to the microbiology laboratory.

 - Sputum: Transfer a purulent part of the sputum to a cotton-wool swab, and insert it in a container of Amies transport medium.
-Amies medium ensures the survival of pathogens such as S.pneumoniae and H. influenzae and also avoid the overgrowth of fast-multiplying commensals.
+Amies medium ensures the survival of pathogens such as S.pneumoniae and H. influenzae and also avoids the overgrowth of fast-multiplying commensals.

 - Pus: Collect the pus specimen using a sterile cotton-wool swab.
 When pus is not discharged, use a sterile cotton swab to collect a sample from the infected site.
 Insert it in a container of Amies transport medium, breaking off the swab stick to allow the bottle top to be replaced tightly.

-- Nasopharyngeal specimen: To identify carriers of N.meningitidis, a nasopharyngeal swab specimen is collected and transported to the laboratory in Amies or Staurt’s medium or plated directly onto medium and transported in a CO2 containing the system.
+- Nasopharyngeal specimen: To identify carriers of N.meningitidis, a nasopharyngeal swab specimen is collected and transported to the laboratory in Amies or Stuart’s medium or plated directly onto medium and transported in a CO2 containing the system.
 Amies medium is also used in suspected Bordetella pertussis and Corynebacterium diphtheriae cases.